pifantastic/drupal-7-release-party/README.md

         ui_speed: 7000
       };

-* Save your changes!
+* Make any changes you would like and save it.
 That's it!